 If you have done your marketing right then you should be experiencing high numbers of visitors to your website but all that extra traffic can lead to problems.
 One of those problems could be your website crashing, it’s happened to the big retailers in the past so it could happen to anyone.

-Try and improve your website if you can but if not produce an error page that will inform customers of what to do if they can’t access to your website.
+Try and improve your website if you can, but if not produce an error page that will inform customers of what to do if they can’t access your website.
 Provide a phone number, email address and social media links so customers can get in touch with you that way.
 By helping your customers, you are much more likely to retain their custom and not lose potential business.

 Consider your staff

 Your staff are very important when it comes to getting through Black Friday, making it profitable for you and providing great service to your customer.
-You may need to ask them to work extra hours over the course of the day, and the surrounding days, to deal with stock and any packages.
+You may need to ask them to work extra hours over the course of the day, and the surrounding days, to help deal with stock and any packages.
 As a result of good work and extra hours, you may want to offer your staff rewards as a thank you such as time in lieu, extra pay or a discount on products.

 Keep an eye on what people want